clairejc/portfolio-clairejc/docs/assignments/assignment2.md

 ## APP NAME: TimelessTalk

-Timeless: Representing that the main drive for this app creation is to prioritize the needs of the elderly in a social app.
+Timeless: Timeless conveys that the main drive of this app creation is to prioritize the needs of the elderly in a social app.

-Talk:
-The talk aspect encompasses the app's coverage of chatting, news, and friend-making features.
+Talk: The talk aspect encompasses the app's coverage of chatting, news, and friend-making features.

 ## AUDIENCE

-1. Elders:
+### 1. Elders:
-Elders will be able to use this social media app as an accessible "one stop shop" for their socializing and information gathering needs.
+Elders will be able to use this social media app as an accessible "one-stop shop" for their socializing and information-gathering needs.

-2. Elders' close circle:
+### 2. Elders' close circle:
-Family, friends, neighbors, and other elders can sign up for an account on the app to communicate and interact.
+Family, friends, neighbors and other elders can sign up for an account on the app to communicate and interact.

-3. Organizations
+### 3. Organizations:
-Groups that organize activites or provide services for elders in different niches.
+Groups that organize activities or provide services for elders in different niches.

 ## USER VALUE